nailafatima25/Travel-Destinations/README.md

 🐛 Bugs Fixed

-Save button state out of sync — After saving from the modal, the card button in the grid wasn't updating to "✓ Saved" until a full re-render was triggered.
+Save button state out of sync: After saving from the modal, the card button in the grid wasn't updating to "✓ Saved" until a full re-render was triggered.
 Fixed by calling render() after every save/unsave action to keep all UI in sync.

-Search + filter conflict — Early versions broke when a user had both a search query typed and a category tab active.
+Search + filter conflict: Early versions broke when a user had both a search query typed and a category tab active.
 Fixed by composing both filters together inside a single render() function that checks both state variables simultaneously.

-GitHub Pages 404 — Deployment initially returned a 404 because the file wasn't named index.html.
+GitHub Pages 404: Deployment initially returned a 404 because the file wasn't named index.html.
 Renaming the entry point file resolved the issue immediately.

 🌱 Future Features